wolfgangs-code/AfterCoffee/README.md

 # AfterCoffee
 ![MIT License](https://img.shields.io/github/license/wolfgang-degroot/AfterCoffee) ![Code Size](https://img.shields.io/github/languages/code-size/wolfgang-degroot/AfterCoffee) ![Release Version](https://img.shields.io/github/v/release/wolfgang-degroot/AfterCoffee)
-## A fast, low-power, scriptless flat-file CMS ☕
+## A fast, low-power, scriptless blogging/notetaking CMS ☕
-It needs no installation and is self-contained- Letting you put as many installations you want in as many different folders as you need.
+It needs no formal installation and is self-contained- Letting you place as many installations you want in as many different folders as you need.

-It has a pleasantly low footprint in both size and bandwidth, making hosting on slow networks easy. *A page without images will use just about **10 KB** of bandwidth.*
+It has a pleasantly low footprint in both size and bandwidth, making hosting on slow networks easy. *A page without images will use just about **3.5 KB** of bandwidth.¹*
-Being flat-file, means it uses no database- guaranteeing portability if you need to move your build around.
+AfterCoffee stores everything locally and uses no database- guaranteeing portability if you need to move your build around.

+###### 1: Using default plugins and a 1000 word *Lorem ipsum*
 ### Features

 - Drag-and-Drop Installation